I read about a retiree who complained about always being bored.

 The idea of an aimless retirement makes me feel uncomfortable.

 It’s why I’ve decided to sit down with my wife and children to plan that part of our lives.

 It’s made the prospect of retirement even more exciting for me.

 I hope you’ll dedicate some time to do the same.

 Understanding what you’d like to do in retirement is the best way to know how much you’ll need.

-But enabling you to live a fuller, more enriching life.
+It’s not just about putting your life into numbers but enabling you to live a fuller, more enriching life.